lawrencepit/flavoured_markdown/README.markdown

 * Except for A tags that have no on* attributes
 * And except for BR tags
 * HTML entities are alllowed (e.g.: &copy;, &amp;, etc.)
-* URLS and emails are automatically hyperlinked.
+* URLs and emails are automatically hyperlinked.
 Long hyperlinks are automatically limited to 55 characters.
 * Three consecutive dots are replaced by an ellipsis character
 * Fancy pants mode
 * Prevents paragraphs and list items from having an <a href='http://en.wikipedia.org/wiki/Widows_and_orphans'>orphan</a>.